Oregon State Treasurer

-The Oregon State Treasurer is a constitutional officer within the executive branch of the government of the U.S. state of Oregon, elected by statewide vote to serve a four-year term.
+The Oregon state treasurer is a constitutional officer within the executive branch of the government of the U.S. state of Oregon, elected by statewide vote to serve a four-year term.
 As chief financial officer for the state, the office holder heads the Oregon State Treasury, and with the Governor and Secretary of State, serves on the Land Board.

-The current state treasurer is Tobias Read, who was elected in 2016, and won reelection in 2020.
+The current state treasurer is Elizabeth Steiner, who was elected in 2024.